 Eye injuries, vision loss, blindness and other vision problems related to work are not unheard of, especially given that most of us have to stare in computer monitors for hours, which put a tremendous amount of strain on our eyes.

 But does California’s workers compensation program actually make it possible to seek workers comp benefits for work-related eye injuries and vision problems?
-“Regardless of whether your eye injury, vision loss, or blindness is the result of a single event at work or something that has developed over a prolonged period of time, you may be entitled to receive workers comp benefits as long as you can prove that your eye condition are related to work,” says our workers comp attorney in Los Angeles CA at Law Offices of Kropach & Kropach.
+“Regardless of whether your eye injury, vision loss, or blindness is the result of a single event at work or something that has developed over a prolonged period of time, you may be entitled to receive workers comp benefits as long as you can prove that your eye condition is related to work,” says our workers comp attorney in Los Angeles CA at Law Offices of Kropach & Kropach.

 You may run into a myriad of obstacles when trying to obtain workers’ comp benefits for your eye injury or vision problem, because employers and workers’ comp insurance adjusters are no strangers to denying or minimizing claims related to vision problems.